Motif-Backdoor: Rethinking the Backdoor Attack on Graph Neural Networks via Motifs: Experiments and Discussion

-There are two possible reasons for this phenomenon.
-First, in the optimization of trigger injection position, we construct a shadow model to consider the influence of the model level, thereby the backdoor samples with the trigger are close to the distribution of the target label samples selected by the attacker.
-Second, we use the graph importance index to screen the trigger nodes for the first time, which makes the trigger nodes are structurally important nodes.
-Therefore, these nodes with strong correlation in the graph structure will not cause great damage to the graph structure as the trigger.
+This impressive performance can be attributed to two factors.
+Firstly, in optimizing the position of the trigger injection, we construct a shadow model that takes into account the impact on the model, ensuring that the backdoor samples with the trigger are similar to the distribution of the target label samples selected by the attacker.
+Secondly, we use the graph importance index to screen the trigger nodes, selecting structurally important nodes that do not cause significant damage to the graph structure when used as triggers.
+These two factors together ensure that Motif-Backdoor is an effective and reliable technique for backdooring graph-based machine learning models.

 \emph{3) From the model and the dataset perspective, the GIN model and the NIC1 dataset are more vulnerable to backdoor attacks in the three models and four datasets.} There are differences in the attack effects of backdoor attacks on various GNNs.
 For instance, in the AIDS dataset, Motif-Backdoor reaches the ASR of 88.26\%, 71.35\%, and 89.08\% on GCN, SAGPool, and GIN, respectively.
 We believe that the difference in attack effect caused by the difference in the way the model extracts network features.
 Specifically, SAGPool adopts a self-attention mask strategy for feature aggregation, which drops the information of some nodes.
 This indicates that the trigger nodes may be dropped and affect the backdoor attack.